 A search warrant gives police the legal authority to search your home, car, business, or any other area they suspect has evidence of unlawful activity.
 Under specific circumstances, law enforcement is allowed to search a vehicle without a warrant.

+Therefore, it's critical to understand the rules that regulate all California search warrants and legal defenses.
 In basic terms, police will request a search warrant from the Los Angeles County criminal court in an attempt to persuade a judge or magistrate to issue the warrant.

 They must be able to provide the court with “probable cause.”
 This means they have sufficient reason to believe that evidence related to a crime, or an individual who allegedly committed a crime, is at the location they are requesting to search.

+For a search warrant to be valid, it must specifically describe the place to be searched and the person or items that will be seized, if located.
 In other words, search warrants are legally required to be very specific.
 Officers can stay within the permissions given by the court when the judge authorizes the search warrant.

 If the search was unlawful, our attorneys can file a motion to suppress evidence under California Penal Code Section 1538.5.
+This motion challenges the legality of the search and seizure, and if successful, the seized evidence can't be used against you in court.

+If the court agrees that the search was unlawful, the evidence may be excluded from the case.
+It's important to note that the police don't need a search warrant if you are on felony probation or parole.
 Why?
-Because as a condition of you being on probation or parole, you have forfeited your legal right to be free from otherwise unlawful searches and seizures.
+Because, as a condition of your being on probation or parole, you have forfeited your legal right to be free from otherwise unlawful searches and seizures.

 How is a Search Warrant Issued?